mrWinston/relabel-config-playground/README.md

 ## Using this project

 > This short guide will be using `podman-compose`.
 If you're on `docker`, you should be able to just substitute `podman-compose` with `docker-compose`.
+But i did not test it with docker-compose.

 Start the stack using podman-compose: